DN6003 - Exhibition Practice (2018/19)

 Knowledge and Understanding

-Construct and carry out investigative research into competition or exhibition practice in your professional field and develop effective proposals for the exhibition, publication and dissemination of your work
+Construct and carry out investigative research into exhibition practice in your professional field and develop effective proposals for the exhibition, publication and dissemination of your work

 Cognitive Intellectual Skills

-Devise methods for measuring the impact of your strategy and application, and plan for increasing effectiveness
+Devise methods for measuring the impact of your exhibition strategy and application, and plan for increasing effectiveness

-Apply to a professional standard the necessary skills for competition or exhibition entry, design, curation, construction, reframing, installation, specification and publication in your discipline
+Apply to a professional standard the necessary skills for exhibition design, curation, construction, reframing, installation, specification and publication in your discipline

 Subject Specific Practical Skills